 Personas were created based on these EPs.
-The purpose of personas^{12,17} is to represent reliable and realistic characteristics of the target users.
-These representations should be based on qualitative and quantitative data gathered from real people with characteristics similar to the target population.
+The purpose of personas^{7,18} is to represent reliable and realistic characteristics of the target users.
+These representations should be based on qualitative and quantitative data gathered from real people with characteristics similar to the target popula-2017 tion.
 They can help to better understand customers.
 As a result, personas are fictional, generalized characters representing the real and potential customers with various needs, objectives, and behavior patterns.
-The special aspect of a persona description is to focus on the domain you are working within, to highlight the relevant attitudes, and to describe the specific context associated with the area of work18.
+The special aspect of a persona description is to focus on the domain you are working within, to highlight the relevant attitudes, and to describe the specific context associated with the area of work19.

-Nielsen (2013) offers 4 different perspectives when generating personas: Alan Cooper's goaldirected perspective; Jonathan Grudin, John Pruitt, and Tamara Adlin's role-based perspective19; Sønderstrup-Andersen's engaging perspective; and the fiction-based perspective18.
+Nielsen offers 4 different perspectives when generating personas: Alan Cooper's goal-directed perspective; Jonathan Grudin, John Pruitt, and Tamara Adlin's perspective20; role-based Sønderstrup-Andersen's engaging perspective; and the fiction-based per-spective19.
 The first 3 perspectives agree that the persona descriptions should be founded on data.
 The fiction-based perspective creates personas from the researchers' intuition and assumptions.